 Videographer/Film Maker: Luke Goodman Photo + Camera; Blue Moon Productions

 Wedding Dress: Essense of Australia, purchased from Bo Lee Bridal

 DJ: Music Solutions DJs

-Thank you for sharing your fun and creative wedding day Mariel and George!
+Thank you for sharing your fun and creative schoolhouse theme wedding Mariel and George!
 What a fun one!